lpego/PICT/README.md

 **Test 1 -- 09 Jun, 11pm, battery 30Ah at 100%**
 Recording at 1296*972px@10fps, autofocus continuous.
  - At 7:30 am, battery at 68% ...
- - small mistake, forgo to to change the crontab, recorded using `start_video_v2.0.sh`...
+ - small mistake, forgot to to change the crontab, recorded using `start_video_v2.0.sh`...
  - fixing at 7:30am, restarted recording with `start_video_v4.0.sh`.
  - Turned off at ~8am on Jun 11th, battery remaining 11%, `/dev/mcblk0p1` (28G total) is 28% full (7.4GB).